mattgriffindev/ci_msp4_v1/README.md

 **W3C markup validator**

 The [W3C Markup Validator](https://validator.w3.org/ "W3C Markup Validator") was used to to validate the site's HTML.
-The Validator returned 4 warnings and 1 error.
+The Validator returned 1 info, 4 warnings and 13 errors.
+These were all resolved.

-A copy of the original report can be accessed [here](docs/tests/html-validator-1.pdf "W3C Markup Validator report").
+A copy of the original report can be accessed [here](/ci_msp4/docs/tests/html-validator-1.pdf "W3C Markup Validator report").

-A copy of the final report can be accessed [here](docs/tests/html-validator-2.pdf "W3C Markup Validator report").
+A copy of the final report can be accessed [here](/ci_msp4/docs/tests/html-validator-2.pdf "W3C Markup Validator report").

 **W3C CSS validator**

 The [W3C CSS Validator](https://jigsaw.w3.org/css-validator/ "W3C CSS Validator") was used to validate the site's CSS.
-The Validator returned no warnings.

-A copy of the report can be accessed [here](docs/tests/css-validator-1.pdf "W3C CSS Validator report").
+The Validator returned 16 errors and 1,091 warnings; however, these were all related to Bootstrap CSS, vendor extensions, vendor extended pseudo-elements, and vendor extended pseudo-classes, so were ignored.

 **Lighthouse testing**